-The trailblazing MVNO has somewhat lost its way against the younger bucks of the telco world.
-Boost offers a concise range of three prepaid mobile plans, but they frequently lose out to other telcos who can offer:
+The trailblazing MVNO still holds its own against the younger bucks of the telco world.
+Boost offers a concise range of four prepaid mobile plans, and they do compete well on a lot of fronts, but sometimes fall behind because other providers offer:

 - More data, often for a cheaper price

-- And a 30-day recharge instead of 28 days
+- A 30 day recharge instead of 28 days

 These are Boost’s main weaknesses as providers are frequently scrambling for more data inclusions to entice you to their plans.
 Boost’s 28 day recharge is also a letdown as this can mean an extra recharge in a year.
 One thing that significantly boosts Boost’s value, however, is its 1GB extra data over weekends.
 It often makes Boost stand out in a lot of categories.